velvia/presentations/cassandra-spark-olap-2014/spark-cassandra-olap.md

 - Materialize summary for every possible combination
 - Too complicated and brittle
-- Takes forever to compute
+- Takes forever to compute - not for real time
 - Explodes storage and memory

 ---